ebbekarlstad/dotfiles/README.md

 # Dotfiles - Minimal i3wm Arch Linux Setup
 These are my dotfiles for my current Arch Linux i3wm setup!
+Note: These are all partly written by me and made by community members.
+I can't remember everyone I've "borrowed" configs from, but thanks.

   ![Screenshot 1](desktop.png) ![Screenshot 2](desktop2.png)